U.S. Treasury's Yellen tamps down inflation fears over Biden spending plan | Politics

 "It's spread out quite evenly over eight to 10 years," Yellen, former Federal Reserve chair, said in an interview with NBC's "Meet the Press."
 She said the Federal Reserve will monitor inflation carefully and has the tools to address it if necessary.

 "I don't believe that inflation will be an issue but if it becomes an issue, we have tools to address it.
 These are historic investments that we need to make our economy productive and fair."
-Biden's plans are paid for by a series of tax increases on the wealthiest Americans, less than 1% of the population, and on raising corporate taxes.
+Biden's pandemic stimulus and recovery plans total around $6 trillion and will be paid for in part by a series of tax increases on the wealthiest Americans, less than 1% of the population, and on raising corporate taxes.

+Cecilia Rouse, chair of the White House National Economic Council, said there is no evidence that portends runaway inflation.
+"So when we get to the other side of this pandemic, I fully expect that our labor market will come back and be flourishing," Rouse said on "Fox News Sunday."

+"But for the time being, we expect at most transitory inflation, that is what we expect coming out of a big recession."
+Some Democratic lawmakers have expressed concerns that the tax increases would slow economic growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)